James Madison (musician)

 James "Pee Wee" Madison (May 4, 1935 – January 7, 2008) was an American blues guitar player.

-Early life
+Biography

-Born in Osceola, Arkansas, he moved to Chicago in the late 1950s, molding his musicianship on that of Little Walter.
+Born in Osceola, Arkansas, he moved to Chicago in the late 1950s, molding his musicianship after that of Little Walter.
 His big chance came when he joined the band of Muddy Waters in 1963, replacing guitarist Pat Hare who was incarcerated for killing his girlfriend.

-Career

 Starting in 1964, Madison played on most of Muddy Waters' recordings.
-He played with Muddy Waters' band until the ending of Muddy Waters' world tour in 1973, mostly playing rhythm guitar on an upside-down Fender Mustang.
+He played with Muddy Waters' band until the ending of his world tour in 1973, mostly playing rhythm guitar on an upside-down Fender Mustang.

-While traveling through Illinois with Muddy Waters on Oct.
-26, 1969, Madison was injured in an accident.
+While traveling through Illinois with Muddy Waters on October 26, 1969, Madison was injured in an automobile accident.
 He spent two days in the hospital recovering from his injuries.
-The young couple that collided with Muddy waters and his band on U.S. Route 45 were both killed in the accident.
+The young couple that collided with the band's vehicle on U.S. Route 45 were both killed in the accident.

+Madison died in Chicago on January 7, 2008, aged 72.